kubeflow/website/content/en/docs/components/pipelines/v2/cli.md

 pip install --pre kfp[all]
 ```

-#### Build a containerized component
+#### Build the component

-To build a containerized component, use the following convenience command in the KFP CLI.
+To build a containerized Python component, use the following convenience command in the KFP CLI.
 Using this command, you can build an image with all the source code found in `COMPONENTS_DIRECTORY`.
 The command uses the component found in the directory as the component runtime entrypoint.

 ```shell
 kfp component build [OPTIONS] [COMPONENTS_DIRECTORY] [ARGS]...